oreoluwadnd/HelloMovie/README.md

 ### Set Up Frontend 💅🏿(React)

 ***
-If you be using this method you will have to change the url in Home.tsx and Details.tsx API_URL = `"http://0.0.0.0:8000/"`  ---> `http://127.0.0.1:8000/`
+If you be using this method you will have to change the url e2e and utils/constant API_URL = `"http://0.0.0.0:8000/"`  ---> `http://127.0.0.1:8000/`
 ```bash
 cd Frontend/HelloMovies/